-What You Need to Know About Your Ovulation Cycle [INFOGRAPHIC]
+What You Need to Know About Your Ovulation Cycle [Infographic]

-[vc_row][vc_column][vc_column_text]If you are looking to get pregnant soon, it is important to understand the way your body works and that includes the ovulation cycle.
-The ovulation cycle includes the timeframe in which your body releases a mature egg from the ovary, shuttles it down the fallopian tube, and presents it for potential fertilization.
+The first step to understanding ovulation is knowing what it entails and the reason for it.
+To break it down simply, your ovulation cycle is the timeframe in which your body releases a mature egg from the ovary, shuttles it down the fallopian tube, and presents it for potential fertilization.

-Day eight in the cycle is when the matured egg prepares to escape the ovaries.
+Day eight in the ovulation cycle is when the matured egg prepares to escape the ovaries.
 The maturation of the egg follicles produces its own hormone called estrogen.
 After about 12 days, hormone levels are elevated and an LH (Luteinizing Hormone) surge occurs 24 hours prior to ovulation.
-During this time period, this is your fertile period and is the best time to conceive.
+This timeframe in your ovulation schedule is considered your fertile period and the best time to conceive.

-The luteal phase is the last step in the cycle and lasts approximately two weeks.
-During this phase, the corpus luteum develops from where the egg was released.
+The luteal phase is the last step in the cycle of ovulation and lasts approximately two weeks.
+During this phase in the ovulation cycle calendar, the corpus luteum develops from where the egg was released.
 Estrogen and progesterone help thicken the lining of the uterus to prepare for implantation.
 Progesterone levels will also increase to help the uterine walls prepare for the zygote.

-Day 25 is a critical phase in the ovulation cycle because the egg fertilization will be an indicator of successful pregnancy.
+Day 25 is a critical phase in the cycle of ovulation because the egg fertilization will be an indicator of successful pregnancy.
 If the egg is fertilized, the zygote keeps progesterone levels high and prepares the body for pregnancy.
 On the other hand, if the egg isn’t fertilized, the corpus luteum falls apart and stops producing progesterone.

 Ovulation Tips and Considerations

-The ovulation cycle is a miraculous thing to behold, so work with your fertility specialist today to begin tracking and managing your own cycle to dramatically increase the odds of conception.
-Please contact Red Rock Fertility Center at 702-749-4642 to schedule an appointment.[/vc_column_text][/vc_column][/vc_row][vc_row][vc_column][mk_button dimension=”flat” size=”large” url=”/contact-us/schedule-an-appointment/” align=”center” margin_top=”10″ margin_bottom=”20″]Schedule An Appointment Today[/mk_button][vc_text_separator title=”- or -“][mk_fancy_title color=”#393836″ font_style=”inhert” margin_top=”5″ margin_bottom=”15″ font_family=”none” align=”center”][/vc_column][/vc_row][vc_row][vc_column][mk_fancy_title font_family=”none”]Contact Us to Learn More[/mk_fancy_title][/vc_column][/vc_row][vc_row][vc_column][gravityform id=”4″ title=”false” description=”false” ajax=”false”][/vc_column][/vc_row]
+The cycle of ovulation and female fertility are miraculous things to behold.
+Work with your fertility specialist today to begin tracking and managing your own cycle to dramatically increase the odds of conception.
+Please contact Red Rock Fertility Center at 702-749-4676 or complete the form fill below to schedule an appointment.